better-api/better-api/README.md

 > [!NOTE]
 > The project is still very much WIP.

+The Better API syntax is described in the [syntax.md](docs/syntax.md).

 ## License

 The project is licensed under the [MIT License](LICENSE).